Blow-up phenomena in nonlocal eigenvalue problems: when theories of $L^1$ and $L^2$ meet: Preliminaries, definitions and precise statement of results

 repeated according to multiplicity, and the corresponding standard eigenfunctions, $(\varphi_j)_{j\geq1}\subset C(\overline{\Omega})$, form an orthonormal basis of $L^2(\Omega)$, with $\varphi_1\ge 0$.

 The parameter $\gamma$ is responsible for the optimal boundary behavior in the sense of Hopf, and the first eigenfunction satisfies $\varphi_1\asymp \delta^\gamma$ (see \cite{BFV}). \end{remark}

-\begin{remark} Considering the range of $\gamma\in(0,1]$, we will at times look at the extra condition $\gamma<2s$, which is not present in \cite{AD,AGV}.
+\begin{remark} Considering the range of $\gamma\in(0,1]$, we will at times look at the extra condition $\gamma<2s$, a case that is covered but not distinguished in \cite{AD,AGV}.
 The advantage in such regime is that $L^1$ weak-dual solutions can be directly defined, see \Cref{rem:cond}.
 On the other hand, from \cite{AGV} or the discussion of \Cref{sec:trace}, one obtains a large solution if and only if $\gamma>2s-1$.
 If $\gamma\leq 2s-1$, then an $L^2$-theory suffices and \Cref{thm:blow} becomes simply an exercise. \end{remark}

 We discuss two concrete examples.
 They take the usual form

 In \cite{BFV}, the authors check that the following two operators are $m$-accretive and sub-Markovian. \begin{itemize} \item The \emph{restricted fractional Laplacian} (RFL) is defined by imposing the exterior Dirichlet condition $u=0$ in $\Omega^c$ in the singular integral formula in the whole space, i.e. for $u\in C^{2s+\epsilon}_\loc(\R^n)\cap L^1(\R^n;(1+|x|)^{-n-2s})$,